nebari-dev/nebari-docs/docs/docs/tutorials/creating-cds-dashboard.md

 - Select an environment from the select kernel dropdown (located on the top right: e.g. `dashboard`)
 - Copy the code below to your notebook.

-We can now execute the notebook and view our Panel dashboard as output right inside the notebook.
-Making it super easy to rapidly prototype new dashboards.
-Once we are happy with what we've created, we can move on to deploying it with CDS Dashboards.

 Our dashboard will be creating insights using `holoviews` and `panel` with `bokeh` as backend.